streamr-dev/streamr-client-protocol-js/PROTOCOL.md

 #### ResendFromRequest

 Requests a resend for a subscription id from a particular message id.
-It carries a `MessageID` payload at the Message Layer level.
+It carries a `MessageID` payload at the Message Layer level, its array representation is described in the [MessageID](#messageid) section.
 Responses are either a sequence of `ResendResponseResending`, one or more `UnicastMessage`, and a `ResendResponseResent`; or a `ResendResponseNoResend` if there is nothing to resend.

 ```
 [version, type, subId, msgId]